michaelthoreau/michaelthoreau.github.io/index.md

 I am an Electrical Engineering graduate student at NYU with previous experience working in robotics.
 After studying Engineering and Science at the University of Queensland, I spent two years working in deep-learning and computer vision at the [CSIRO Robotics and Autonomous Systems Group](https://research.csiro.au/robotics/).
 I like to describe this institute as the Australian version of NASA's Jet Propulsion Lab.

-I asked you for a job or a lab position? checkout my [projects](projects) page.\\
+Checkout my [projects](projects) page for a selection of mostly personal projects I have worked on in the last few years.\\
-I emailed you about something photography related? checkout my [photos](photos) page as well.
+And if you are curious, checkout my [photos](photos) page as well.

 ### Publications